-- (1) Choose a preset page size from the Page size list box on the property bar. - (2) Specify custom page width and height in the Page dimensions boxes. - (3) Set the page orientation to Landscape or Portrait. - (4) Click the Current page button to apply the page size only to the current page. - (5) Choose a unit of measure from the Units list box.
+- (1) Choose a preset page size from the Page size list box on the property bar. - (2) Specify custom page width and height in the Page dimensions boxes. - (3) Click the Autofit page button to resize the page to the bounds of the content placed on local layers. - 4) Set the page orientation to Portrait or Landscape. - (5) Click the Current page button to apply the page size only to the current page. - (6) Choose a unit of measure from the Units list box.